-PRCF is a small organization comprised of nationals from host country programs and international specialists.
-We promote conservation of biological diversity through the direct involvement of stakeholder communities while promoting self-sufficient and sustainable livelihoods.
+PRCF is a small organisation composed of nationals from host country programs and international specialists.
+We further conservation of biological diversity through the direct involvement of stakeholder communities, while promoting self-sufficient and sustainable livelihoods.

 PRCF seeks its mandate through four strategic priorities:

 - Conservation of biodiversity and ecosystem functions

 - Sustainable management and use of natural resources

 - Cultural arts revitalization and ethnic minority livelihoods

 Within the above strategic priorities, PRCF presently hols the following interests: